-Saving space is another great benefit of container gardening.
+Saving space is another great benefit for a container garden.

 Many people live in apartments or in homes with very little yard space.
-Container gardening allows you to have a garden on a porch or patio, or even indoors.
+Potted gardening allows you to have a garden on a porch or patio, or even indoors.

 Many people have small container gardens in a sunny windowsill in their kitchen, or in a sunroom or spare bedroom.